atsid/permissive/README.md

 ## Getting Started

-For the moment, it's:

-1. export your GITHUB_USERNAME and GITHUB_PASSWORD as environment variables
+To run the application:

-2. npm install
+1. npm install
-3. node app.js
+3. GITHUB_USERNAME=<your username> GITHUB_PASSWORD=<your password> npm start

-That should start it up and use your credentials to interact with the GitHub API using basic auth.
+That should start the application using your credentials to interact with the GitHub API using basic auth.